-NOTE 2: The Node-level Energy Consumption information received from OAM could be used by EIF for all the UEs being served by the NF Node.
-Also, if the EIF has subscriptions from one or more Consumer NFs for the same UE, the Node-level Energy Consumption information received from OAM could be used by EIF for one or more Consumer NFs that subscribed to the EIF.
+NOTE 2: The Node-level Energy Consumption information and Node-level data volume information received from OAM could be used by EIF for all the UEs being served by the NF Node.
+Also, if the EIF has subscriptions from one or more Consumer NFs for the same UE, the Node-level information received from OAM could be used by EIF for one or more Consumer NFs that subscribed to the EIF.

 NOTE 3: In this Release, only the energy related information of user plane communication is supported and that of control plane signalling is not supported.